Jonathan Lacoste: Early life and education

+Space.VC

+In early 2021, Jonathan launched Space.VC, a venture capital fund investing in space, defense & frontier tech startups.
+According to the firm's website, the group has invested in some of the leading space tech companies, notably including SpaceX, Loft Orbital, HawkEye 360, True Anomaly, Pixxel Space, and Hubble Network.
+Space.VC made several large investments into SpaceX in 2021 and 2022.
+Fund I had approximately $20M in assets under management.

+After investing in True Anomaly as a pre-seed investor, the company announced a $100M Series B led by Riot Ventures, to continue scaling their in-space security solutions.
+Loft Orbital successfully announced a $140M round led primarily by Blackrock, as did Hawkeye360, announcing a $58M round led by Blackrock in 2023.

+In 2024, Space.VC announced the launch of their Fund II, bringing assets under management to approximately $50M USD.

 Jebbit

 Lacoste's co-founder, Tom Coburn, received the initial inspiration for Jebbit in an airport as he observed a Hulu TV show on his laptop and realized how infrequently he paid attention to online advertising.
 Coburn began tinkering around with the idea on his own and eventually entered it into the Boston College Venture Competition under the working name, Additupp.
 After tying for first place, Coburn teamed up with Lacoste, and together they renamed the company Jebbit and built out a team of Boston College students before ultimately leaving school early.
 Jebbit customers have included Dell, eBay, Cathay Pacific, Volkswagen, NFL, Live Nation, Keurig, Harvard University and many more.

-By mid-2013, Jebbit had raised more than $1.8 million of venture capital from firms such as Data Point Capital and Boston Seed Capital, as well as entrepreneurs including HubSpot Founder Dharmesh Shah and Acquia Founder Jay Batson.
+Jebbit has raised more than $90 million in venture capital from Vista Equity Partners, K1 Investment Management, Manifest Investment Partners, Data Point Capital and Boston Seed Capital, as well as entrepreneurs including HubSpot founder Dharmesh Shah, DraftKings founder Jason Robins, and Acquia founder Jay Batson.
 Jebbit was recognized by CNBC as one of the "Top 25 Most Promising Companies in the World" as part of Global Entrepreneurship Week in 2013.
 In addition, Jebbit has received industry awards at the Marketer's Choice Awards and by the Massachusetts Technology Leadership Council for innovation in the digital marketing and advertising industry.

+In 2019, the company closed a $12M Series B led by K1 Investment Management.
+In 2021, the company was acquired by Vista Equity Partners and received an additional $70M growth investment.
+The company continues to operate today, serving enterprise customers such as L'Oreal, Procter & Gamble, and other Fortune 500 companies.